ignithor/Assignment_Cogar_Group_C/docs/source/action_planning.rst

     # feedback
     string status

-Thus, a step is represented by a verb of **action** ("cutting", "pouring", "mixing") and an **ingredient** ("carrots", "leeks", "cheese", etc.), which are defined by the Recipe Tracker and acquired by the Action Planner.
+Thus, a step is represented by a verb of **action** ("cutting", "pouring", "mixing") and an **ingredient** ("carrots", "leeks", "cheese", etc.).
 The string type enables formalizing the spoken language with token words which can be understood and spoken naturally both by the robot and an elder person.

 This interface is stateless, as each incoming step is processed independently.
 It is a data interface, transmitting structured step descriptions, and is strongly-typed to ensure the integrity and validation of the step format.